 - guidance to improve corporate disclosure of climate-related information.

 The TEG commenced its work in July 2018.
-Its 35 members from civil society, academia, business and the finance sector, as well as additional members and observers from EU and international public bodies work both through formal plenaries and sub group meetings for each work stream.
-The work of the TEG has been officially extended until year-end 2019.
+Its 35 members from civil society, academia, business and the finance sector, as well as additional members and observers from EU and international public bodies work both through formal plenaries and subgroup meetings for each workstream.
+To allow it to conclude its technical work and retain the expertise before the future Platform on sustainable finance is set up, the mandate of the TEG has been extended until 30 September 2020.

 For more information about the TEG’s work and the legislative proposals that guide it, see also the frequently asked questions.

 The TEG has been working on developing the EU taxonomy for climate change mitigation and climate change adaptation.
-In December, the TEG published a first round of proposed activities that contribute significantly to climate change mitigation activities and their technical screening criteria, together with a call for feedback on the proposed criteria.
+In December 2018, the TEG published an early feedback report which contained a first set of climate change mitigation activities and their technical screening criteria, together with a call for feedback on the proposed criteria.
 The call for feedback closed on 9 January 2019.

-The TEG has also engaged with over 150 additional experts in the past months to develop technical screening criteria for the second round of climate change mitigation and adaptation activities.
+The TEG also engaged with over 200 additional experts in the first half of 2019 to develop technical screening criteria for the second round of climate change mitigation and adaptation activities.

 EU Green Bond Standard

 The TEG has been working on recommendations for the development of an EU Green Bond Standard, with a view to increasing transparency and comparability of the green bond market, as well as to provide clarity to issuers on the steps to follow for an issuance, in order to scale up sustainable finance.